Introduction: Introduction to Workholding at the Pier 9 CNC Workshop

 The naming convention is: Location #_Jaw Orientation_Stock Location; for example: "2_Out_Low"

-In special cases, you will need to build your own template file.
+In special cases, you will need to build your own template file (although it is usually simpler to edit an existing template).
 You will do that here:

 P9 Workholding/Make Your Own